Security-Evaluations-Management/ManageYourSecurityEvaluations/README.md

 ## Contributing
-To make contributions to the project, please follow the steps:
+To make contributions to our project, please follow the steps:
 1. Fork the Project
 2. Create your Feature Branch
 	```sh